Rin-o/Shib8bit/README.md

 ## MVP
 _MVP definition here, list of minimum features_
-- Game intro page to start the game
+- Game intro page with instructions and start button to start the game
 - Looping background with landscape visuals creating an illusion of the dog running around the city
 - Looping obstacles/collision to lose lives leading to game over if hit by them 3 times max.
 - Looping treats to gain scores to win
-- Jumping mechanism to avoid the obstacles
+- Jumping to avoid the obstacles - done with the space button
 - Linking to game over page once hit 3 times by the obstacles, offering an option to restart the game
-- Link to winning page once collecting 10 biscuits(backlog)
+- Link to winning page once collecting 10 biscuits
-- Add background music for the game screen & game over screen (backlog)
+- Add background music for the game screen & game over screen

 ## Backlog
 _List of features you might implement after the MVP_
-- ~~Link to winning page once collecting 10 biscuits ~~
-- ~~Add background music for the game screen & game over screen~~
 - Add more obstacles
 - Create 3 levels of difficulties (level 1 being easiest, slower and less obstacles)
 - Add a mute option for those who do not wish to listen to the background music while playing it